Qi Tongsheng: Career

 Qi entered the workforce in November 1968, and joined the Chinese Communist Party (CCP) in November 1984.

 In September 1985, Qi became vice president of Ningxia Industrial Design Institute, rising to president in June 1990.
 He was assigned to Ningxia Hui Autonomous Region Planning Committee in October 1995.
 At the committee, he eventually became deputy director in March 1998 and director in June 2002.
 He was appointed vice chairman of Ningxia Hui Autonomous Regional People's Government in January 2005 and in June 2007 was admitted to member of the CCP Ningxia Hui Autonomous Regional Committee, the region's top authority.
 In January 2013, he was chosen as chairman of the Ningxia Hui Autonomous Regional Committee of the Chinese People's Political Consultative Conference, the regional advisory body.

 In March 2018, Qi took office as vice chairperson of the Ethnic and Religious Affairs Committee of the Chinese People's Political Consultative Conference, and served until March 2023.

 Downfall

 On 8 October 2024, Qi was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 14 March 2025, Qi was expelled from the CCP.
 On March 25, he was arrested on suspicion of taking bribes as per a decision made by the Supreme People's Procuratorate.
-On July 3, he was indicted on suspicion of accepting bribes.he was indicted on suspicion of accepting bribes.
+On July 3, he was indicted on suspicion of accepting bribes.